FernandoMiguel/sshremotekeys/README.md

 [GitHub API rate limit](https://developer.github.com/v3/#rate-limiting) is of `60 requests per hour` for unauthenticated requests, and `5000` when used with OAuth.

-If you have many devs login into a server or even bot scanning (hence [Fail2Ban](https://github.com/FernandoMiguel/sshremotekeys#fail2ban-and-general-security)), your host can easilly reach the limit and prevent you from legitimately accessing your server.

 An AWS s3 bucket as a limit of `800 GET requests per second`.

+#### Cache

+If you have many devs login into a server or even bot scanning (hence [Fail2Ban](https://github.com/FernandoMiguel/sshremotekeys#fail2ban-and-general-security)), your host can easily reach the limit and prevent you from legitimately accessing your server.

+To avoid this, the response of the external request (either Github or AWS) is saved to the file `$HOME/.ssh/ak_cache` and cached for 5 minutes.

 ## Future Improvements

 Right now, we are querying GitHub user profiles for sshkeys.

 An advanced process can probably be developed using [GitHub GraphQL API](https://developer.github.com/early-access/graphql/) to queries Teams instead of users, allowing further control over Projects access